driusan/dewm/src/WindowManaging.md

 Now, after we're finished gathering our managed windows, we should also place them on the screen.
-Let's assume there's a TileWindows function on the workspace, which may return an error.
+Let's assume there's a TileWindows function on the workspace, which may return an error. `TileWindows()` will move and resize windows as needed.

 ### "Generate list of known windows" +=
 ```go